mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ## Usage

-To make use of your ntfy installation, on Android for example, you need the `ntfy` app.
+You can use your self-hosted ntfy server with its application for Android and iOS and/or with its web app (if enabled).

 You need to install the `ntfy` app on each device on which you want to receive push notifications through your ntfy server.
 The `ntfy` app will provide UnifiedPush notifications to any number of UnifiedPush-compatible messaging apps installed on the same device.

 ### Setting up the `ntfy` Android app

+To set up the `ntfy` Android app, you can follow the steps below:

 1. Install the [ntfy Android app](https://ntfy.sh/docs/subscribe/phone/) from F-droid or Google Play.
 2. In its Settings -> `General: Default server`, enter your ntfy server URL, such as `https://ntfy.example.com`.
 3. In its Settings -> `Advanced: Connection protocol`, choose `WebSockets`.

-That is all you need to do in the ntfy app.
-It has many other features, but for our purposes you can ignore them.
-In particular you do not need to follow any instructions about subscribing to a notification topic as UnifiedPush will do that automatically.
+If you are setting up the iOS app, download the app [here](https://apps.apple.com/us/app/ntfy/id1625396347) and follow the same steps.

 ### Web App

-ntfy also has a web app to subscribe to and push to topics from the browser.
-The web app only runs in the browser locally (after downloading the JavaScript).

-The web app is not enabled on this role by default.
-You can either use the [official hosted one](https://ntfy.sh/app) (it supports using other public reachable ntfy instances) or host it yourself by setting `ntfy_web_root: "app"` and re-running the installation command.

-After enabling the web app, you can access to it by going to the hostname specified above on the browser.
+To use the web app, you can do so by going to the hostname specified above (`example.com`) on the browser.

 ## Troubleshooting